 - 11. Remove the shift fork shaft (B); then remove the high/low shift fork. - 12.
-Remove the shift shaft (C) and account for two thrust bearing races, one thrust bearing, and two washers.
+Remove the shift shaft (C) and account for a spacer and washer.

-- 13. Remove the low/reverse shift fork; then remove the input driveshaft (D). - ■NOTE: The shift forks are identical; therefore, they may be used in either location.
+13. Remove the low/reverse shift fork; then remove the input driveshaft (D).

+■NOTE: The shift forks are identical; therefore, they may be used in either location.
 However, it is advisable to return mating parts to their original positions during assembling.

 14. Remove the countershaft assembly (E).
-Account for a thrust washer on each end noting the different
+Account for a thrust washer on each end noting the different sizes.